Student Handbook

 The Commitment Scholarship

 Once you enroll at Seattle Central and complete at least 10 credits, you can apply for a Seattle Promise scholarship.
 This bold initiative from the Seattle Central Foundation provides a full scholarship to every student who demonstrates financial need, enrolls full-time and maintains a 3.0 GPA.
-For more information, visit foundation.seattlecentral.edu/apply.
+For more information, visit https://foundation.seattlecolleges.edu

-Room BE 1102 E, 206.934.4383
+Room BE 4180

 CareerServicesCenter@seattlecolleges.edu

-Room BE 4180, 206.934.5491
+Room BE 1102 E

 Foundation.Central@seattlecolleges.edu

 The Veterans Affairs Office, located inside the Financial Aid Office, provides services to help veterans and eligible dependents receive and maintain VA educational benefits while in school.
 If you are a Veteran, contact the Veterans Affairs Office prior to the beginning of the academic quarter to ensure that your benefits are in place.
-If you are transferring from another school or have completed applications through the Veterans Administration, you should still contact the office to ensure all application requirements have been met.
+If you are transferring from another school or have completed applications through the Veterans Administration you should still contact the office to ensure all application requirements have been met.

 seattlecentral.edu/veterans

-Room BE 1104, 206.934.4147
+Room BE 1104

-Advising & Counseling
+Advising and Counseling

 Seattle Central provides resources to help you make the educational decisions that will support your career and life goals.
 Whether you are Undecided on your direction, confident that you want a College Transfer degree or interested in a Professional-Technical pathway, we have the guidance you need.